 Japanese industrial designer Naoto Fukasawa has partnered with Realme and introduced Realme GT Master Edition and GT Master Exploration Edition.
 The GT Master Edition comes with 778G SoC.

-Honor has announced its latest Honor 50 series in China which includes Honor 50, 50 Pro and 50 SE.
-Both Honor 50 and 50 Pro arrives with Qualcomm Snapdragon 778G 5G SoC (Antutu Score).
+Honor has announced its latest Honor 50 series in China, which includes the Honor 50, 50 Pro, and 50 SE.
+Both Honor 50 and 50 Pro arrive with Qualcomm Snapdragon 778G 5G SoC (Antutu Score).
 Honor 50 features a 120Hz 6.57-inch OLED curved screen with a single punch-hole design, while the Honor 50 Pro sports a 120Hz 6.72-inch screen with a dual punch-hole design.
-The company has confirmed that the Honor 50 series will soon arrive in the global market.
+The company has confirmed that the Honor 50 series will soon reach the global market.

 Qualcomm’s Snapdragon 778G Chipset features

-Coming to the specs of the Snapdragon 778G processor, we get one Cortex A78-based Kryo 670 Prime core clocked at 2.4 GHz and three Cortex-A78 cores clocked at 2.2 GHz, and four Cortex-A55 cores clocked at 1.95 GHz.
+Coming to the specs of the Snapdragon 778G processor, we get one Cortex A78-based Kryo 670 Prime core clocked at 2.4 GHz, three Cortex-A78 cores clocked at 2.2 GHz, and four Cortex-A55 cores clocked at 1.95 GHz.
 The Snapdragon processors that have G with their model numbers are processors that are geared toward mobile gaming.
 They support Snapdragon’s Elite Gaming suit.
 In the Snapdragon 778G, we get the Adreno 642L as the GPU.
-It allows support for Vulkan 1.1, OpenGL 3S 3.1, OpenCL 2.0 FP, HDR10+, and HDR10.
-There is also support for a 144Hz high refresh rate for Full HD resolution displays, 10-bit colours, and Rec2020 colour gamut.
+It supports Vulkan 1.1, OpenGL 3S 3.1, OpenCL 2.0 FP, HDR10+, and HDR10.
+There is also support for a 144Hz high refresh rate for Full HD resolution displays, 10-bit colors, and Rec2020 color gamut.

 Qualcomm Snapdragon 778G also has support for Quick Charge 5 technology.
-So if a smartphone manufacturer decides to implement up to 100W fast charging on a smartphone with the Snapdragon 778G inside it, the end consumer can experience it.
-But it is solely dependent on the manufacturer whether or not they want to use such a piece of technology with a mid-range smartphone.
+So, if a smartphone manufacturer implements up to 100W fast charging on a smartphone with the Snapdragon 778G inside, the end consumer can experience it.
+However, it is solely dependent on the manufacturer whether or not they want to use such a piece of technology with a mid-range smartphone.